0chain/zboxcli/README.md

 #### Unlock tokens from stake pool

 Unlock a stake pool by pool owner.
-If the stake pool cannot be unlocked as it would leave insufficient funds for opened offers, then `sp-unlock` tags the stake pool to be unlocked later.
 This tag prevents the stake pool affecting blobber allocation for any new allocations.

 | Parameter    | Required | Description     | default | Valid values |